Gluten Free Caramel Apples Recipe

 Sunday Funday is a good excuse to get my kids involved in healthy cooking.
 I try to balance the fun with the healthy, and today was no exception.
-We found some mini apples at Wholefoods and decided to make Caramel Apples.
+We found some mini apples at Wholefoods and decided to make gluten free caramel apples.
 The result was sticky hands, lots of laughs and bite sized treats.

 Little known fact – most caramel has gluten in it as the caramel color is often derived from wheat.
 I was shocked when I learned that, but it gave us a reason to make up our own caramel sauce, and that we did.
 This recipe is gluten free, dairy free, top 7 allergy friendly and is also paleo and vegan.